devonfw-tutorials/tutorial-compiler/documentation/Functions.md

     flag: --user
     value: GitHub-username (Default is 'devonfw-tutorials')

 You can use a forked workspace-repository, if you add the username as argument.
-If the runner cannot find the workspace repository in the your repositories, it will use devonfe-tutorials instead.
+If the runner cannot find the workspace repository in the your repositories, it will use devonfw-tutorials instead.

 **Branch**(Optional)
     flag: --branch